lee-joanne/cork-paints/README.md

     2. As a Returning Visitor, I want to know the operating hours of Cork Paints and how I can get in touch with any query I may have.
 On the landing page, I can easily find this information when I scroll down and see the giant card with the operating hours and contact information.

-    3. As a Returning Visitor, I know exactly how to register for my next course as the registration page is very comprehensive and easy to use, thanks to the two dropdown menus to select my course and skill level.
+    3. As a Returning Visitor, I want to know exactly how to register for my next course.
+The registration page is very comprehensive and easy to use, thanks to the two dropdown menus to select my course and skill level.
+The website will not let me submit until all information is entered, which is great to make sure I have added all the necessary details.

   - Frequent User Goals